TaloDev/docs/docs/godot/identifying.md

 	Talo.players.identify(service, identifier)
 ```

+### Generating a semi-unique identifier

+You can easily create an identifier with `Talo.players.generate_identifier()`.
+This is useful for temporarily identifying players before you who they are and then merging them with an identified player later on.

 ### The identified signal

 After a successful identification, the `Talo.players.identified` signal will fire, returning the identified player.
 This allows you to, for example, put the player's name on a label: